luffingluffy/leetcode/Notes.md

 3. Get last digit of int x: x % 10
 4. Remove last digit of int x: x / 10

-## String

-1. stoi(str, idx/nullptr, base) converts str to an integer with the specified base.